 Analogies for Plural, Multiple & DID Systems

-There's various terminology & analogies for different experiences of plural & multiple systems.
+There's various terminology & metaphors for different experiences of plural & multiple systems.

 This article is a Stub.